 Schloss Linderhof can be reached a few times per day on Bus 9622.
 This public bus runs from Oberammergau station via Ettal to Schloss Linderhof a few times per day.
 Services are limited, especially on weekends, so double check timetables before setting out.
 From Garmisch-Partenkirchen use bus 9606, which runs to Füssen via Oberau, Oberammergau, Wieskirche, and Schwangau, and change to bus 9622 in Ettal.

-The closest train station to Schloss Linderhof is Oberammergau although Oberau (on the main line from Munich to Garmisch-Partenkirchen) is also convenient.
+The closest train station to Schloss Linderhof is Oberammergau although Oberau (on the mainline from Munich to Garmisch-Partenkirchen) is often the better choice for changing to the local bus.
 Change in these towns to the bus as described above.

 Check timetables at German Railways (Deutsche Bahn): Munich-Linderhof Schloß, Ettal.
 The bus stop closest to the palace is: Linderhof Schloß, Ettal.
 (Copy & Paste if necessary.)